Music 298. Experimental Courses

 Bach, Handel and the Baroque Style

 Why is the music of Bach and Handel regarded as the culmination of the musical Baroque?
-A look at the lives and works of these two composers against the backdrop of the musical, cultural, social, and political history of 17th- and 18th-century Europe.
-Lecture, discussion, listening, and live performance.
-No prerequisites.
+A look at the lives and works of these two composers against the backdrop of the musical, cultural, social, and political history of 17th- and 18th-century western Europe.
+There are no prerequisites for this course.